2016rshah/bookshelf/CONTRIBUTING.md

 *Disclaimer*: I set this all up a while ago, so I might have forgotten a step.
 If you have trouble getting started, open up an issue and let me know.

-Check out the [issues](https://github.com/2016rshah/bookshelf/issues) and pick something to work on.
-If you think you can do it, comment on the issue to let people know that you've got it covered.
-When you're done, send in a pull-request :)

 #Project Structure

 Since it is a typical rails app, everything should be exactly where you expect it to be.
 With that being said, most of the code you might need to edit will be in `app/views`, `app/assets`, or `app/controllers`

+#What you can help with

+Check out the [issues](https://github.com/2016rshah/bookshelf/issues) and pick something to work on.

+If you think you can do it, **please** comment on the issue to let people know that you've got it covered.
+When you're done, send in a pull-request.

 #Todo
  - Add share buttons (twitter, facebook) for each profile